alaudet/raspi-sump/docs/install.md

   - NOTE that cron has been replaced with systemd.

 \*\*Note take care with your raspisump.conf file if you are using Gmail or any other mail system that requires authentication.
-Your username and password will be viewable in the file.
+Your `username` and password will be viewable in the file.
 You should have a strong password on your account..
 The installer also tightens file security on the file automatically.

 # Edit raspisump.conf

-All configurations are recorded in /home/username/raspi-sump/raspisump.conf
+All configurations are recorded in /home/`username`/raspi-sump/raspisump.conf

 See the configuration file for explanations of variables.
 You can choose to take imperial (inches) or metric (centimetres) water level readings.

 # Start Raspi-Sump with Systemd

 To start Raspi-Sump you will need to enable it with systemd.
-The first time you install Raspi-Sump you will need to run this command for systemd to find the service files located in /home/username/.config/systemd/user
+The first time you install Raspi-Sump you will need to run this command for systemd to find the service files located in /home/`username`/.config/systemd/user

     systemctl --user daemon-reload